internetarchive/fatcat/guide/src/data_model.md

 A specific version of any entity in the catalog is called a "revision".
 Revisions are generally immutable (do not change and are not editable), and are not normally referred to directly.
-Instead, persistent "fatcat identifiers" can be created, which "point to" a single revision at a time.
+Instead, persistent "fatcat identifiers" (`ident`) can be created, which "point to" a single revision at a time.
 This distinction means that entities referred to by an identifier can change over time (as metadata is corrected and expanded).
 Revision objects do not "point" back to specific identifiers, so they are not the same as a simple "version number" for an identifier.

 Identifiers also have the ability to be merged (by redirecting one identifier to another) and "deleted" (by pointing the identifier to no revision at all).